AnimaApp/vscode-shadcn-demo/README.md

 1. Clone the repository using `git clone git@github.com:AnimaApp/vscode-shadcn-demo.git`
 2. Get the latest version of the code using `git pull`
-3. Install the dependencies using `pnpm install`
+3. Install the dependencies using `npm install`
-4. Run the site using `pnpm www:dev`
+4. Run the site using `npm run dev`